Rolling post, begun April 2016

 Most of the rough sleepers were from eastern Europe.
 Some were working but unable to afford accommodation and not yet eligible for government support.
 Many were not working.
 The police were having to deal with complaints of antisocial behaviour.

-After his lacklustre Conservative-Liberal coalition term of government, Cameron had expected to lose the election.
-When he unexpectedly won (with the unpolled votes of ‘shy’ Conservatives), he tried to avert the referendum by negotiating better terms for the UK with the EU.
+After his lacklustre Conservative-Liberal coalition term of government, Cameron expected another coalition with the Liberal Democrats, who would have blocked the referendum.
+When he unexpectedly won a majority (with the un-polled votes of ‘shy’ Conservatives), he tried to avert the referendum by negotiating better terms for the UK with the EU.

 Cameron’s negotiations, typically lacklustre, failed.
 The referendum, which Cameron had never wanted and had never expected to have to implement, was arranged to take place in June 2016.